RichardLitt/acanthis/about.md

 All posts will need to be assigned DOIs, which will function as permanent identifiers.
 As well, it would be worth publishing a PDF of each of the posts - although this is not strictly necessary.
 Another option is to assign version numbers to each post, and to upload them automatically to Zenodo.

-None of this is strictly necessary for an ISSN or for ICZN, but it would be best practice.
 Work will be tracked in [the GitHub repository's issue tracker](https://github.com/RichardLitt/codexmutabilis.com/issues).

 ## Team